 Best of all, random acts of kindness can be done in minutes.

 How To Cure Boredom

-As you can see, there are so many things you can do to improve your health, wealth, or even make the world a better place.
+As you can see, there are so many things you can do to improve your health and wealth or even make the world a better place.
 There are many excellent ways you can increase your productivity while fighting boredom.

 There is no reason to become less productive or bored when you are stuck at home.
 Instead, your boredom can become an opportunity to transform yourself into a more productive worker or entrepreneur.

-The best way to become more productive is to use the time you have stuck at home to increase your skills, improve your mind, increase your knowledge, and improve your work performance.
+The best way to become more productive is to use your time at home to increase your skills, mind, knowledge, and work performance.
 A combination of education, part-time work, teaching, exercise, hobbies, and meditation could make you into a far more productive person.

 The most successful people never get bored.
-Instead, highly effective individuals, such as Bill Gates, use their spare time to learn and improve.
-If you learn and improve, you can make more money instead of just sitting around getting bored.
+Instead, highly effective individuals like Bill Gates use their spare time to learn and improve.
+You can make more money if you learn and improve instead of just sitting around and getting bored.

-Boredom is a signal you need to be more productive, not a state you have to endure.
+Boredom is a signal you need to be more productive, not a state you must endure.